 Breastfeeding promotes the healthy growth and development of infants and young children.
-The National Health and Medical Research Council recommends that infants are exclusively breastfed until around six months of age when solid foods are introduced and that breastfeeding is continued until 12 months of age and beyond, for as long as long as the mother and child wish.
-In Queensland, at discharge from hospital in 2016, 77% of infants were receiving only breast milk, 16% received breastmilk and infant formula and 7% were receiving only infant formula.
+The National Health and Medical Research Council recommends that infants are exclusively breastfed until around six months of age when solid foods are introduced and that breastfeeding is continued until 12 months of age and beyond, for as long as the mother and child wish.
+In Queensland, at discharge from hospital in 2016, 77 per cent of infants were receiving only breast milk, 16 per cent received breastmilk and infant formula and seven per cent were receiving only infant formula.

-Gold Coast had a higher percentage of fully breastfed babies (no formula) at three months with 75% compared to the national rate of 68% in 2014-15.
+The GCPHN region had a higher percentage of fully breastfed babies (no formula) at three months with 75 per cent compared to the national rate of 68 per cent in 2014-2015.

-Mudgeeraba-Tallebudgera (80%) and Broadbeach-Burleigh (76%) had the highest percentage of fully breastfed babies at three months in 2014-15.
-Gold Coast-North (70%) and Surfers Paradise (72%) were the lowest regions on the Gold Coast (Figure 2).
+Among GCPHN's SA3 regions, Mudgeeraba-Tallebudgera (80 per cent) and Broadbeach-Burleigh (76 per cent) had the highest percentage of fully breastfed babies at three months in 2014-2015.
+Gold Coast-North (70 per cent) and Surfers Paradise (72 per cent) had the lowest percentages of fully breastfed babies at three months in 2014-2015 (Figure 2).